Tiny Homes Detroit: History

 The Tiny Homes project was started in 2016 by Rev. Faith Fowler, the executive director of Cass Community Social Services, in order to address asset inequality and create a financial safety net for working poor people in Detroit.
 The organization purchased 25 parcels of land, measuring 30 × 100 ft, from the City of Detroit.
 The lots are located just west of the Lodge Freeway and only a few blocks north of the Cass headquarters at 11850 Woodrow Wilson.
 They obtained architectural plans for a variety of tiny homes, which ranged in size from 250 to 400 sqft of floor space.
 Cass Community Social Services raised money from numerous sources for the project, with an estimated total budget of $1.5 million.
 Donors included Ford, Jon Bon Jovi, General Motors, staffing agency Epitec, and the Birmingham First United Methodist Church.

 A model home was constructed in late 2016, and the first six homes in the development were completed by early 2017.
 Nineteen homes were completed by 2019.
 Additional larger homes for families are planned in the future.

+According to a social media post by the agency on December 26, 2025, and the agency website, the Tiny Homes Detroit community currently has three homeowners, with two additional residents "slated to receive their deeds in 2026."